paperManu/splash/README.md

 If you want to specify some defaults values for the objects, you can set the environment variable SPLASH_DEFAULTS with the path to a file defining default values for given types.
 An example of such a file can be found in [data/config/splashrc](data/config/splashrc)

-And that's it, you can move on the the [Walkthrough](https://sat-mtl.gitlab.io/documentation/splash/Walkthrough/) page.
+And that's it, you can move on to the [First steps](https://sat-mtl.gitlab.io/documentation/splash/en/tutorials/first_steps.html) page.

 #### Uninstall Splash (when built from sources)